DoctorHayes/CSU-Senior-Project/docs/Defense.md

 </p>
 <p>
 Fit Criterion:<br/>
-&emsp; The extension will have a "Save Settings" and "Load Settings" buttons that save the current settings state of the extension and can restore those settings at a later time.
+&emsp; The extension will have "Save Settings" and "Load Settings" buttons that save the current settings state of the extension and can restore those settings at a later time.
 </p>
 <p>
 Priority: 3